Qixi, A Forbidden Love between Two Stars

 Later, the love story between Her Ladyship and her humble cowherd husband became the central theme of the night.

-As tradition goes, on that night, young ladies would send off paper boats loaded with candle and wish notes in waterways, hoping the candles will bring their wishes to life.
+As tradition goes, on that night, young ladies would send off paper boats loaded with candles and wish notes in waterways, hoping the candles will bring their wishes to life.

 A River Lantern Festival displaying colourful paper boats with candle lights on water is currently held in an ancient Three River Town in southern Anhui Province.